jayshreeanand/unipay/README.md

 # README

-The payID server is hosted on Amazon EC2 server using docker images Insta Pay application is built using Ruby on Rails and is hosted on heroku
+Rapyd Unipay application is built using Ruby on Rails and is hosted on heroku

 # Tech Stack